DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-06 Environmental Art Meeting.md

 - Put chains down to give the walls like a little bit of extra texture
 	- Like a little pulley system that does nothing

-- Look into the idea of using things other than brick for walls / fl
+- Look into the idea of using things other than brick for walls / floors

+- Stained glass